+If a UE would transmit or receive an S-SS/PSBCH block , and the transmission or reception would overlap in time with transmissions and/or receptions on the sidelink using E-UTRA radio access, the UE transmits or receives the signal/channel with the higher priority.

-If a UE would transmit or receive an S-SS/PSBCH block or, for E-UTRA radio access, sidelink synchronization signals, and the transmission or reception would overlap in time with other transmissions and/or receptions on the sidelink, the UE transmits or receives the signal/channel with the higher priority.
+If a UE would transmit or receive sidelink synchronization signals for E-UTRA radio access, and the transmission or reception would overlap in time with transmissions and/or receptions on the sidelink using NR radio access, the UE transmits or receives the signal/channel with the higher priority.